 James Laughlin Award Guidelines

 - The James Laughlin Award is given to honor a second book of original poetry, in English, by a living citizen of the United States, published within the past year (between June 1, 2013 and June 1, 2014).
-To be eligible, a poet must have published one book of poetry in a standard edition (40 pages or more in length).
+To be eligible, a poet must have published one book of poetry in a standard edition (48 pages or more).
 Additional books on a smaller scale, such as chapbooks and limited editions, will not disqualify a poet.